FelixMorales/filemanagerapp/README.md

 - **Authentication & Security**: The API Gateway endpoints currently do **not** implement authentication or authorization.
 In a production scenario, it is recommended to secure the endpoints using common RESTful authentication methods such as OAuth, JWT validation, etc.

 ## Challenges Faced
-- **Circular Dependencies:** Initially tried defining S3 triggers in SAM, but Lambda/S3 dependencies required Terraform for triggers.
+- **Circular Dependencies:** Initially tried defining S3 triggers in SAM, but this caused some circular dependency issues.
+The solution was to define the S3 and S3 trigger using Terraform
 - **PDF Parsing in Lambda:** The `pdf-parse` library required importing from `/lib` to avoid runtime errors in Lambda.

 ## Assumptions